alexis-forbes/electron-react-vite-template/README.md

     - `main` ↔ `preload` ↔ `renderer`.
   - In `preload/api`, expose functions like `window.api.sendTcpMessage(...)` or `window.api.onTcpEvent(...)`.

-### 2. Database (better-sqlite3) in `main`
+### 2. Database and sync model

-`better-sqlite3` is native and should run only in `main`:
+The recommended pattern for this template is **offline-first with optional online sync**:

+- **Local DB (always available)**
+  - Use a **local SQLite file** managed from the `main` process.
+  - The default client is **sql.js** (WASM), which avoids native builds on Windows.
   - Suggested files:

-  - `src/main/db/connection.ts` – open the connection and manage the DB handle.
+    - `src/main/db/connection.ts` – load/create the SQLite database using sql.js and manage the in-memory handle.
     - `src/main/db/repositories/*` – per-table repositories and specific queries.
-  - `src/main/services/*` – orchestrate business rules using repos and TCP.
+    - `src/main/services/*` – orchestrate business rules using repos, TCP, and sync.

+- **Remote DB (optional, online only)**
+  - A separate backend service (Express/Nest/Fastify, etc.) using Postgres/MySQL via `pg`, `mysql2`, Prisma, Knex, etc.
+  - Exposes an HTTP/REST/GraphQL/WebSocket API.

+- **Sync layer (in main)**
+  - When the app is **online**, a sync service in `main`:
+    - Uploads local changes from SQLite to the remote API.
+    - Pulls remote changes into the local SQLite DB.
+    - Applies simple conflict resolution rules (e.g. last-write-wins) as needed.

-- Exposing DB operations to the renderer:
+Exposing DB operations to the renderer:

 - Never expose the raw DB client directly to the renderer.
 - Use IPC + preload to expose high-level methods:
   - `window.api.getUsers()`
   - `window.api.saveOrder(order)`

-This separation keeps the UI isolated from Node/Electron and improves security.
+This separation keeps the UI isolated from Node/Electron and improves security, while also keeping the DB and sync logic in one place (the main process).

 ---